dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_storage_volume.rst

    - This module supports both IPv4 and IPv6 address for \ :emphasis:`idrac\_ip`\ .
    - This module supports \ :literal:`check\_mode`\ .
    - The module doesn't give controller battery details in \ :literal:`view`\  operation for iDRAC8.
+   - This module does not display the controller battery details for the \ :literal:`view`\  operation of the storage in iDRAC8.